libre-computer-project/libretech-raspbian-portability/readme.md

 # Libre Computer Raspbian Portability
 ## Objective
-This script is designed to run on existing Raspbian images and enables them to boot on Libre Computer boards.
-It uses upstream FOSS software stack developed by the community and Libre Computer to support booting Raspbian.
+This script is designed to run on existing Raspbian images and enables them to boot on any Libre Computer board.
+It uses an upstream FOSS software stack developed by the community and Libre Computer to support booting Raspbian.

 It is a proof-of-concept and there are no warranties implied or otherwise.